 - Add a

-method to your application context configuration class.
-Ensure that therestTemplate()
+public restTemplate()method to your application context configuration class.
+Ensure that therestTemplate()method returns aRestTemplateobject and annotate it with the@Beanannotation. - Implement the

 If you use Spring Framework, the source code of your application context configuration class looks as follows: